Virtual-Machine-Vagrant/vm_php/README.md

 # House.local - php vm for web-doctors!

-This awesome vm is powered by a bunch cool and free community tools.
+This awesome vm is powered by a bunch of cool and free community tools.
 It serves you a vagrant-box with a multi-version php environment powered by phpbrew.

 ## Getting started
 This vm is powered by vagrant, so you can use all vagrant-related commands to start, stop and maintain your vagrant-box.